Size: 8,000 sq. ft.

 St. Alphonsus Catholic Church

 Parishioners of St. Alphonsus Catholic Church in Crossville gathered on Dec.
 3, to witness a new chapter in their parish history.
 Bishop Richard F. Stika and St. Alphonsus Pastor Father Mark Schuster led a groundbreaking ceremony that included other diocesan clergy, parish building committee members, construction officials, and guests.
-The parish currently celebrates Mass in a parish family life center that was dedicated in 2003.
-The new 8,000 square-foot church will accommodate about 300 worshipers with room for possible expansion in the future.

 Like many churches, St. Alphonsus organized a building committee to develop a favorable design for the much-needed space.
-J&S Construction® effectively partnered with St. Alphonsus and the Knoxville Diocese through multiple design iterations to create a floor plan satisfactory to all.
+J&S Construction effectively partnered with St. Alphonsus and the Knoxville Diocese through multiple design iterations to create a floor plan satisfactory to all.

-J&S Construction collaborated with St. Alphonsus and the building committee for nearly two years, battling rising material costs caused by the Covid-19 pandemic, to assist in conceptualizing a new design that would aid the parish’s desire in moving the congregation from a multi-purpose space to a truly-dedicated worship facility.
+J&S Construction collaborated with St. Alphonsus and the building committee for nearly two years, battling rising material costs caused by the Covid-19 pandemic, to assist in conceptualizing a new design that would aid the parish’s desire in moving the congregation from a multi-purpose space to a truly dedicated worship facility.
 The pricing of the new facility, originally designed as a pre-engineered metal building, continued to escalate, causing St. Alphonsus to reevaluate construction efforts.
 J&S Construction’s design team was able to successfully provide a more cost-effective CMU structure and reach an acceptable budget for the church.

-roof-mounted cupola will be open to the interior of the sanctuary that will allow natural light to fall directly onto the altar during Mass.
-St. Alphonsus will select and install elegant stain glass windows and a large cast bell for the bell tower.
-Many of the furniture pieces selected will be modified by J&S Construction’s skilled craftsmen with local Cumberland Mountain stone.
+St. Alphonsus selected and installed elegant stain glass windows and a large cast bell for the bell tower.
+Many of the furniture pieces selected were modified by J&S Construction’s skilled craftsmen with local Cumberland Mountain stone.